Excessive Tarmac Delay Plan

-The airport does not own or operate aircraft ground service equipment that would be required to safely deplane passengers from an air carrier aircraft and airport personnel are not trained in the operation of ground service equipment to assist in the safe deplanement of passengers.
-The airport will provide contact information to assist air carriers experiencing excessive tarmac delays.
+The airport does own and operate a set of motorized air stairs which would be available to assist with removing passengers from an air carrier aircraft.
+The airport will also provide contact information to assist air carriers experiencing excessive tarmac delays.

 Erie International Airport, Tom Ridge Field has a total of 7 passenger boarding gates that are controlled by the airport.
 3 of these 7 gates are passenger boarding bridges; all 7 of the gates at Erie International Airport, Tom Ridge Field are under preferential and/or exclusive long term leases to air carriers and are not fully controlled by the airport.
 The airport will work directly with our common use tenant’s gate lessees, permittees or users to make gates available to an air carrier seeking to deplane at a gate, to the maximum extent practicable.
 If additional gates are needed, we will work with direct tenant air carriers to make preferential and/or exclusive use gates and other facilities available to an air carrier seeking to deplane at a gate, during those time periods when the tenant airline is not using, or not scheduled to use, the gates, to the maximum extent practicable.
 The airport is unable to accommodate aircraft larger than 737-400.
 Larger aircraft will have to deplane passengers from remote parking positions.

 Upon request by an airline experiencing excessive tarmac delay, the Airport Authority may be able to provide assistance by: